Fire and rescue services

 To protect yourself against petty theft:

-Where possible, avoid travelling alone or at night.
+Where possible, avoid travelling alone or at night in isolated places.

 Bahrain often has extremely high temperatures.
 From June to August, the temperature can be above 50°C.